mmistakes/minimal-mistakes/_drafts/2018-04-27-clojure-is-the-devil.md

 not a strong element of truth.
 I do feel that my personal experience with Clojure has soured me slightly to a language I still love._

-Recently I've been working as a Clojure developer on several Clojure and ClojureScript code bases and I've found them to share some concerning issues.
+Recently I've been working as a Clojure developer on several Clojure and Clojurescript code bases and I've found them to share some concerning issues.
 I can only speak about my experiences and I am sure that these would translate to other languages but in this case I'm talking about disillusion with a 'personal hero' (Clojure) in the same way people who meet their hero's sometimes feel disappointment.